Point Breeze, Philadelphia: Infrastructure and government

 Point Breeze Avenue northern terminus.
 Federal Street running west is in the foreground.
 20th Street is on the left, Point Breeze Avenue on the right.
 Philadelphia Fire Department Engine Company 24 visible at the corner with the Philadelphia Police Department 17th District office on the far left.

 The United States Postal Service operates the Point Breeze Post Office at 2500 Snyder Avenue.

-Engine 24 The Federal Express protecting the Breeze since 1872.

 The Philadelphia Police Department's 17th District station is at the northern terminus of Point Breeze Avenue where it intersects 20th and Federal.

 The Free Library of Philadelphia operates two branches in Point Breeze: the South Philadelphia Branch at Broad and Morris and the Queen Memorial Library at 23rd and Federal (located in the Landreth Apartments for seniors).
 On May 9, 2016 the $45.2 million, 96,000-square foot, LEED-certified South Philadelphia Community Health and Literacy Center officially opened at Broad and Morris Streets in Point Breeze.
 It houses the new South Philadelphia library branch, a CHOP pediatric primary care center, a Philadelphia Department of Public Health community health center, and a new DiSilvestro Playground and Recreation Center.

 Point Breeze has several indoor and outdoor recreational areas: